PerfectoMobileSA/Samples/Selenium/Javascript/protractor/README.md

 ## Integration With Perfecto

-1. Open sample.js in terminal/ command prompt.
+1. Open android_conf.js/web_config.js within protractor folder in terminal/ command prompt.

 2. Replace <\<cloud name>> with your perfecto cloud name (e.g. demo is the cloudName of demo.perfectomobile.com).